nf-core/bacass/docs/usage.md

 ### `--assembly_type`

 This adjusts the type of assembly done with the input data and can be any of `long`, `short` or `hybrid`.
 Short & Hybrid assembly will always run Unicycler, whereas long-read assembly can be configured separately using the `--assembler` parameter.

+### `--canu_args`

+This can be used to supply [extra options](https://canu.readthedocs.io/en/latest/quick-start.html) to the Canu assembler.
+Will be ignored when other assemblers are used.

 ### `--dfast_config`